-We recommend that you complete and submit your FAFSA form as soon as possible on or after October 1, 2021.
-The easiest way to complete or correct your FAFSA form with accurate tax information is by using the IRS Data Retrieval Tool either through fafsa.gov or the myStudentAid mobile app.
-In a few simple steps, most students and parents who filed a 2020 tax return can transfer their tax return information directly into their FAFSA form.
+We recommend that you complete and submit your FAFSA form as soon as possible on or after October 1, 2022.
+The easiest way to complete or correct your FAFSA form with accurate tax information is by using the IRS Data Retrieval Tool through fafsa.gov.
+In a few simple steps, most students and parents who filed a 2021 tax return can transfer their tax return information directly into their FAFSA form.

-If you (or your parents) have missed the 2020 tax filing deadline and still need to file a 2020 income tax return with the Internal Revenue Service (IRS), you should submit your FAFSA form now using estimated tax information, and then you must correct that information after you file your return.
+If you (or your parents) have missed the 2021 tax filing deadline and still need to file a 2021 income tax return with the Internal Revenue Service (IRS), you should submit your FAFSA form now using estimated tax information, and then you must correct that information after you file your return.

-Note: Both parents or both the student and spouse may need to report income information on the FAFSA form if they did not file a joint tax return for 2020.
+Note: Both parents or both the student and spouse may need to report income information on the FAFSA form if they did not file a joint tax return for 2021.
 For assistance with answering the income information questions in this situation, call 1-800-4-FED-AID (1-800-433-3243).

-Fill Out the FAFSA° Form
+Fill Out the FAFSA® Form

-If you or your family experienced significant changes to your financial situation (such as loss of employment), or other unusual circumstances (such as tuition expenses at an elementary or secondary school or high unreimbursed medical or dental expenses), complete this form to the extent you can and submit it as instructed.
+If you or your family experienced significant changes to your financial situation (such as loss of employment or pay cuts), or other unusual circumstances (such as tuition expenses at an elementary or secondary school or high unreimbursed medical or dental expenses), complete this form to the extent you can and submit it as instructed.
 Consult with the financial aid office at the college(s) you applied to or plan to attend.

-For help in filling out the FAFSA form, go to StudentAid.gov/completefafsa or call 1-800-433-3243.
+For help in filling out the FAFSA form go to StudentAid.gov/apply-for-aid/fafsa/ filling-out or call 1-800-433-3243.